Doist/oauthist/docs/getting_started.rst

 .. code-block:: python

-   token_string = oauthist.access_token_from_werkzeug(request)
+   request = oauthist.ProtectedResourceRequest(http_request)

-The function returns string or None, if token hasn't been found.
+The function returns object with field :param:`access_token`, which will be set to `None` if token hasn't been found.

 Once you received the bearer token string, you must check if it is valid to your scope.
 If the token is valid, the :class:`AccessToken` object will be returned,